stubberf/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

-We now recreate the histogram and determine the mean and median of our new
+We now recreate the histogram from our new dataset
-dataset

 ```r
 by_day <- group_by(dat2, date) %>% summarize(num_steps=sum(steps, na.rm=TRUE))